How Do I Qualify for a Free Government Cell Phone?

 If you have low income, or you have Medicaid, Food Stamps, SSI, Section 8, Energy Assistance, or the School Lunch Program, then you may qualify.

 The criteria for Lifeline may vary a little depending on the state you live in.
 The private cell phone companies that are approved to provide Lifeline are the ones who verify your personal information.
-They are also the ones who send out the free phones and can manage your Lifeline account.
-However, Lifeline is always a government-regulated program, so the eligibility requirements don’t differ that much from state to state.
+They are also the ones who send out the free phones and manage your Lifeline account.

 1. Qualify for Lifeline by Participating in a State or Government Assistance Program

-A large percentage of people will qualify for Lifeline government cell phone and service by participating in a state or government assistance program.
+A large percentage of people, specially senior citizens, will qualify for Lifeline government cell phone and service by participating in a state or government assistance program.
 Since you participate in one of these programs, you may also require other financial assistance.
 In order to prove you qualify by participating in a state or government assistance program, you will need to submit a copy of your approval letter, ID card, or something else showing you currently participate in one of the qualifying programs.

 Although state and government assistance programs vary by state, here are the most common programs found in all states: